NJIT-WIS/project-2-team-rockedu/posts/javascript.md

+---
+title: 'Building a Simple Single-Page Application (SPA) with JavaScript'
+date: '2023-04-28'
+---

 # Building a Simple Single-Page Application (SPA) with JavaScript

 In this tutorial, we'll walk through the steps of building a simple Single-Page Application (SPA) using JavaScript and the popular Vue.js framework.
 Single-page applications offer a more seamless user experience, as they load a single HTML page and dynamically update it as the user interacts with the app.
 Let's dive in!